genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/10_integration/07_custom-endpoints/05_configuring-runtime.md

 The file needs to include two entries:

--  the [package](../../../../server/configuring-runtime/processes/#package) where the classes exist; in the example below, this is `alpha.custom.endpoint`
+-  the [package](../../../../server/configuring-runtime/processes/#package) where the classes exist; in the example below, this is `foxtrot.custom.endpoint`
--  the [classpath](../../../../server/configuring-runtime/processes/#classpath) of the jar that contains the package; in the example below, this is `alpha-file-processor-*.jar`
+-  the [classpath](../../../../server/configuring-runtime/processes/#classpath) of the jar that contains the package; in the example below, this is `foxtrot-file-processor-*.jar`

 ```xml {6,10}